StephenHaney/loopBeforePaint/README.md

 So this repo puts a hidden 1px by 1px div on the screen and uses a RAF to resize it every frame.
 This triggers a ResizeObserver which gives you a handy callback after layout but before paint to take updated DOM measurements and do canvas draw calls that are synced with DOM.

 **Bonus** Because layout was just calculated, reading DOM like `getBoundingClientBox` should be "free".
 I'm doing a couple hundred at a time and my callback is measured under half a millisecond.
 I haven't thoroughly tested this so please test it for yourself too.

-**Caution** if you change anything about the DOM in the requestBeforePaint (layout, styles, elements, cause React to re-render etc) it will cause the browser do another round of style and layout calculations for the same frame.
-The intent is to only do drawing side effects like canvas draw calls with this function.